UniteFleurus/totem/docs/deploy.md

-# Push Deployment
+# Totem Deployment

+## How To Deploy Locally ?

+Once you have checkout this repository with `git clone`, you can run the docker containers locally with

+`docker compose up --build` (or without the `--build` option, to avoid buiding the docker image).

+Then, to load local data to ease the development, use

+`docker compose exec django ./manage.py populate` (See the `commands` section for more details).

+This is done, you can go to `http://localhost:8000` to enjoy the public website, or on `http://localhost:8000/admin` to access the native django administration (login and password are `admin`).

+When coding, python code is automatically reloaded.
+Jinja2 Template requires a container restart (maybe a build).

 ## Environment Variables

-Here is a list of required environment variables to run the django container of the Insights Service.
+Here is a list of required environment variables to run the django container of the Totem Service.
 They are split in categories, usually prefixed by the component name.
-Only native django settings and insights business-related are prefixed by `TOTEM_`.
+Only native django settings and totem business-related are prefixed by `TOTEM_`.

 ### Django